CCGill/LRpadding/README.md

 Example
 -------

-This is a basic example problem demonstrating that a logistic\_reg implementation on padded response/model agrees with the implementation of the padding.
+This is an example demonstrating that a logistic\_reg implementation on padded response/model agrees with the implementation of the padding.
 It is based on a unit test for this package.
-Note that the logistic\_reg function is currently identical to the example version of fastLR from the RcppNumerical package.
+Note that the basic\_logistic\_reg function is currently identical to the example version of fastLR from the RcppNumerical package, returning only the coefficients, and logistic\_reg is identical to the full fastLR function.

-We also show that our results closely matches the corresponding glm call.
+We also show that our result closely matches the corresponding glm call.

 ``` r
 library(LRpadding)